 Alan’s poem, “Summer Dawn in Kansas City” will be anthologized in the 2017 publication of Kansas Time + Place.

-Alan’s short story, adapted from his novel, Adirondack Summer, 1969, will appear in Issue 50 of the Laurel Review.
+Alan’s short story, adapted from his novel, Adirondack Summer, 1969, appeared in issue 50.1 of the Laurel Review.

 Alan’s short story, “A Beauty” appeared in the 2015/2016 issue of Rockhurst Review.